Jhoom (album): Featured in other media

 Earlier from the release of album, Ali Zafar joined Coke Studio Pakistan, and performed "Allah Hu" along with Saaein Tufail Ahmed in season 1, 2008, and "Dastan-e-Ishq"; "Yar Daddi" and "Nahi Ray Nahi" in season 2, 2009; one of which was also featured as OST for a 2011 TV series on A-Plus TV.

 In May 2022, "Jhoom" (R&B Mix) went viral on social media, with several Indian celebrities making Instagram reels and cover versions, after which Zafar released a compilation music video on 29 May 2022.
+The song was recreated for 2024 Hindi film Crakk by composer Tanishk Bagchi and lyricist Gurpreet Saini.